It's time to announce the winner of our eighth iPhone, ladies and gentlemen.

 Okay.

-And and healthcare is kind of topical right now because we just had this idiot film written by uh which Michael Moore was in, and it's called SICCO.
+And healthcare is kind of topical right now because we just had this idiot film written by which Michael Moore was in.

-And some of the responses uh that people have given, you know, said one person said it should be compulsory viewing for everyone.
+And some of the responses that people have given, you know, said, one person said it should be compulsory viewing for everyone.

-Now for example, let me ask you, I want somebody to call in and tell me whether this is this is what they want.
+Now, for example, let me ask you, I want somebody to call in and tell me whether this is what they want.

 Do we want the government people who ran the troubled Walter Reed Army Medical Center to be in charge of our entire health care system?

-Uh how would you like the people who run the motor vehicles department, the government education system, the foreign intelligence, and other get government agencies to also run our health care system.
+How would you like the people who run the motor vehicles department, the government education system, the foreign intelligence and other government agencies to also run our healthcare system?

-And you kind of say, well, after all, these are these are nonprofit organizations, and these people are not motivated by the greedy profits, and they're truly wonderful, selfless and caring people.
+And you kind of say, well, after all, these are non-profit organizations and these people are not motivated by greedy profits.

 Those are the kind of people, people motivated by profits.